If you are experiencing a medical emergency please dial 911 immediately

 The most important warning sign for melanoma is any change in size, shape, or color of a mole or other skin growth, such as a birthmark.
 Watch for changes that occur over a period of weeks to a month.
-Use the ABCDE rule to evaluate skin changes, and call your health professional if you have any of the following changes.
+The ABCDE system tells you what changes to look for.

 Signs of melanoma in an existing mole include changes in:

 Melanoma develops when normal pigment-producing skin cells called melanocytes become abnormal, grow uncontrollably, and invade surrounding tissues.
 Usually only one melanoma develops at a time.
 Melanomas can begin in an existing mole or other skin growth, but most start in unmarked skin.